RequenaGS/Sequential_Sperm_Competition/README.md

 Parker, G. A. 1998.
 Sperm competition and the evolution of ejaculates: towards a theory base.
 Pp. 3–54 in T. R. Birkhead, and A. P. Møller, eds.
 Sperm competition and sexual selection.
 Academic Press, New York.

 Parker, G. A., and T. Pizzari.
 2010.
 Sperm competition and ejaculate economics.
 Biol.
 Rev. 85:897–934.

+Acknowledgments:

+Special thanks to Daniel S. Caetano (https://github.com/Caetanods) for helping creating and uploading the files into this repository